Afghan officials: Bomb, shooting attack in Kabul kill 3

 The Taliban have waged bitter battles against IS fighters, particularly in IS strongholds in eastern Afghanistan, while continuing their insurgency against Afghan government forces.

+Separately, the Afghan defense ministry said Tuesday the army repelled a Taliban attack in the district of Arghandab, in southern Kandahar province.
+At least seven Taliban fighters were killed, it claimed.

+On Monday, the ministry announced authorities were investigating reports that an alleged airstrike over the weekend killed around a dozen civilians, including children in Arghandab.

-Violence in Afghanistan has spiked in recent months even as the Taliban and Afghan government negotiators are meeting in Qatar to try and hammer out a peace deal that could put an end to decades of war.
+Violence in Afghanistan has spiked in recent months even as the Taliban and Afghan government negotiators meet in Qatar to try and hammer out a peace deal that could put an end to decades of war.

 Sign up for Daily Newsletters